Tips For Selecting A Car At An Auto Auction

 Do Your Homework

 Research the cars up for auction ahead of time by checking on their value through trusted sources like Kelley Blue Book.
-Knowing how much a particular car is worth typically can prevent you from overbidding.
+Knowing how much a particular car is worth is another one of our auto auction tips because it can typically prevent you from overbidding.

 Be Ready to Walk Away